We are looking for students and postdocs to join the team! Send us an email for more information!

 Marlene Oeffinger is the head of the Ribonucleoprotein Biochemistry unit at the IRCM, whose research focuses on mRNA maturation and ribosome biogenesis.
 She is also an Assistant Professor in the Department of Biochemistry and Molecular Medicine at the University of Montreal; and an Adjunct Professor in the Division of Experimental Medicine at McGill University.

 Martin Sauvageau is a principal investigator leading the RNA and Noncoding Disease Mechanisms laboratory at IRCM.
-His lab investigates the role of long noncoding RNAs in cancer and rare diseases.
+His lab investigates the role of long noncoding RNAs in cancer and rare diseases and develops novel RNA therapies.
 He is also an Assistant Professor in the Department of Biochemistry and Molecular Medicine at the University of Montreal, Adjunct Professor in the Biochemistry Department of McGill University and an Associate Member of the McGill Center for RNA Sciences (MCRS).

-Daniel Zenklusen is an Associate Professor in the Department of Biochemistry and Molecular Medicine at the University of Montreal.
+Daniel Zenklusen is a Full Professor in the Department of Biochemistry and Molecular Medicine at the University of Montreal.
 His lab applies single molecule and super-resolution microscopy to address fundamental questions in RNA biology, including mRNP/lncRNA organization and the role of the nuclear pore complex in RNA quality control, retention and transport.

 Maria Vera Ugalde is an Assistant Professor in the Department of Biochemistry at McGill University and the McGill Center for RNA Sciences (MCRS).
 Her lab investigates the molecular mechanisms that enable cells to survive environmental and age-related stresses using cutting-edge single molecule fluorescence microscopy techniques.